-For Compliance Inspections, OHA is still determining how long these will take on average.
-We recommend starting by budgeting 20-30 minutes per retailer, not including travel time and planning.
+For Compliance Inspections, OHA recommends starting by budgeting 25-45 minutes per retailer, not including travel time and planning.
 Some variables to consider include the type of retailer.
 For example, it may take longer to find the person in charge when inspecting large chain stores, where smaller stores and bars will have quicker inspections.
-We anticipate re-check visits will take only 5-10 minutes.
+We anticipate re-check visits will take only 15-20 minutes.